 Itinerary

-Welcome to Tangier — a city poised at the edge of two seas and a thousand stories.
-Perched at the northwestern tip of Morocco, where the Atlantic Ocean and the Mediterranean Sea touch, Tangier has long been a gateway between Europe and Africa, myth and reality.
+Welcome to Tangier — a city perched at the crossroads of two great seas and countless histories.
+Located at Morocco’s northwestern tip, where the Atlantic Ocean meets the Mediterranean Sea, Tangier has long served as a vibrant gateway between continents and cultures.

-Our day begins with a stroll through the old medina, where winding alleys, colorful markets, and glimpses of Spanish-style balconies create a sensory labyrinth.
-We ascend to the Kasbah, perched on a hill with sweeping views of the sea, and step into the Kasbah Museum, housed in the former Sultan's palace — its gardens echoing Andalusian refinement.
+Your day begins with a wander through the old medina, where narrow, winding alleys open into colorful markets bustling with spices, textiles, and crafts.
+The streets showcase glimpses of Spanish-style balconies and Andalusian influence, creating a sensory mosaic of sights, sounds, and scents.
+Climbing to the Kasbah, perched on a hill, you’ll be rewarded with panoramic views of the sparkling sea below.
+Step inside the Kasbah Museum, once the Sultan’s palace, and stroll its tranquil gardens, echoing the elegance of Andalusian design.

-In the afternoon, we journey to the Caves of Hercules, a coastal grotto carved by waves and myth.
-Legend says Hercules slept here after his labors, and the cave’s natural sea-facing opening — shaped like the map of Africa — only deepens the sense of ancient wonder.
+In the afternoon, venture to the legendary Caves of Hercules, a coastal grotto sculpted by waves and myth alike.
+According to lore, Hercules rested here after his epic labors, and the cave’s sea-facing opening, shaped like the continent of Africa, invites reflection on the deep connection between nature and legend.

-As dusk falls, we gather for a welcome dinner of northern Moroccan cuisine — think seafood pastilla, tangy olives, and cinnamon-spiced tagines — accompanied by Andalusian melodies or rhythmic Chaabi music in an intimate Tangier setting.
+As the day closes, savor a welcome dinner featuring Northern Moroccan specialties—imagine delicate seafood pastilla, tangy olives, and fragrant cinnamon-spiced tagines—all set to the backdrop of soulful Andalusian melodies or the lively rhythms of Chaabi music in an intimate Tangier setting.

-Driving Distance: Airport to central Tangier – approx. 15 km / 30 minutes
+Driving Distance: Airport to central Tangier – approximately 15 km (about 30 minutes)

 This morning, we journey about an hour south along the Atlantic coast to Asilah, a hidden jewel by the sea.
 This fortified seaside town blends Moorish elegance with Portuguese traces, its whitewashed walls adorned with vibrant murals.